Illinois / Sangamon County

 What is the weather like in Jerome, IL year-round?

-Jerome enjoys a four-season climate, with warm summers reaching highs near 87°F and cold winters dipping to 18°F. The village receives about 37.5 inches of rainfall annually and boasts 56% sunny days, offering residents a pleasant mix of seasons and plenty of opportunities to enjoy the outdoors.
-Spring and fall feature comfortable temperatures, ideal for those who appreciate seasonal variety.
+Jerome experiences four distinct seasons, with warm summers reaching highs of 87°F and cold winters dipping to 18°F. The area receives about 38 inches of rainfall annually and enjoys sunshine on 56% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter